BALTIMORE -- Playing music comes as naturally as breathing for 58-year-old blues musician Daryl Davis.

-The musician says he's convinced 25 members of the KKK to leave the organization, simply through friendly conversation.
+The musician says he's convinced dozens of members of the KKK to leave the organization, simply through friendly conversation.

 "And when they did so, many of them gave me their robes and hoods," Davis said.
 "That is just not done.
 This uniform represents white supremacy, and you're taking it off and giving it to a black man?"

 As a new generation of African Americans enter adulthood, they're fighting racism their own way.
 Rather than trying to change one mind at a time as Davis has done, this activist generation uses social media to reach the masses.

 Some in the Black Lives Matter movement have been critical of Davis, saying he's defeating their purpose with his relational approach.

 "The fact that I would sit down and spend so much time with the 'enemy' when I should be devoting my time to defeating the system of white supremacy," Davis explained.